ani2727/LandingPage/README.md

+Landing Pages Using HTML and CSS

-This repository contains Landing Pages which are done by Utilizing HTML and CSS
+This repository contains Landing Pages which are done with HTML and CSS.